CBD for proctitis

 - Long-term toxicity: Especially with chronic use of systemic medications (e.g., corticosteroids).

-- Insufficient effect on mild but distressing symptoms such as heartburn or mucus discharge.
+- Insufficient effect on mild but distressing symptoms such as burning after defecation or mucus discharge.

-Conventional medical procedures are often very effective in acute phases but frequently reach their limits in chronic-recurrent or therapy-resistant courses.
+Conventional medical treatments are often very effective in acute phases but frequently reach their limits in chronic-relapsing or therapy-resistant courses.
 In such cases, an integrative therapeutic approach that also includes natural anti-inflammatories like CBD (cannabidiol) can be sensible – especially for local application, for example in the form of suppositories.

 It exerts its effect through interaction with the body's own endocannabinoid system (ECS), which is involved in the regulation of inflammation, pain perception, immune processes, and the mucosal barrier.